157 years later, Colorado remembers the Sand Creek Massacre

 Finally, in 1998, Congress directed the U.S. Department of the Interior to begin work with the Cheyenne and Arapaho tribal governments to establish a Sand Creek Massacre National Historic Site as part of the National Park System.
 The site was dedicated in 2007.

-And on November 20 of 2020, the Colorado state Capitol’s Building Advisory Committee voted 7-2 to recommend placing a sculpture of a grieving Native American woman outside the Capitol as a memorial to the 1864 massacre.
+And on Nov.
+20 of this year, the Colorado state Capitol’s Building Advisory Committee voted 7-2 to recommend placing a sculpture of a grieving Native American woman outside the Capitol as a memorial to the 1864 massacre.

 Learn more: